-When Hannah Inglish interned at the North Country Creamery in Keeseville in far northern New York for six months starting in April 2014 she didn’t know it was the penultimate step in her transition from suburban Lakewood, Ohio girl to cow maven and cheese maker.
+When Hannah Inglish interned at the North Country Creamery in Keeseville in far northern New York near the Canadian border for six months she didn’t know it was the penultimate step in her transition from Cleveland, Ohio, yoga girl to cow herder maven and cheesemaker.

-She also didn’t know that a year later, eight years after she began reading Eastern religions, taking up yoga, and changing her eating habits, she would be making arrangements to move to Keeseville with her boyfriend and take up farming.
+She also didn’t know that a year later, eight years after she began studying pre-Christian non-theism, rolling out a yoga mat, and changing her eating habits, she would be making arrangements to move away from where there were 5000 people per square city mile to 15 people per square country mile, with only her boyfriend in tow, and take up farming.

 “I didn’t know it was going to happen so quickly,” she said.

 “But when I was at Yogaville” – a teacher training facility and retreat center in Buckingham, Virginia, at the base of the Blue Ridge Mountains – “I read Shivananda’s writings, especially the parts about adapting, adjusting, and accommodating, so the change has been kind of easy.”